We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 It can be difficult to download a VPN in Turkey because the government blocks VPN websites.

-If you haven’t done this, or you are from Turkey and don’t have access to the open internet, you can use a proxy to access the website of your chosen VPN provider and download their app.
+If you haven’t done this, or you are in Turkey and don’t have access to the open internet, you can use a proxy to access the website of your chosen VPN provider and download their app.

 How Can I Access Blocked Sites in Turkey?